dong200k/Phaser_Game/server/devdocs/MapCreation.md

 # Map Creation with Tiled

-In this document we will go through how to create a level/dungeon for our game.
+In this document, we will go through how to create a level/dungeon for our game.
 This document is intended for developers to create a level for our game.

 ## What we will be using
 - Windows 10/11